nas5w/100-days-of-code-frontend/README.md

 ### :book: Definition

+Gulp is a toolkit for automating painful or time-consuming tasks in your development workflow, so you can stop messing around and build something.
+(Source: [gulpjs.com](https://gulpjs.com/))

 ### :bulb: Quick Takeaway

+In modern front-end development, you'll often find yourself needing to automate tasks like bundling, moving files, and injecting references into HTML files.
+Gulp is one tool that can help you do these things!

 ### :star: Learning Areas and Ideas

 ## Webpack

 ### :book: Definition

+At its core, webpack is a static module bundler for modern JavaScript applications.
+When webpack processes your application, it internally builds a dependency graph which maps every module your project needs and generates one or more bundles.
+(Source: [webpack.js.org](https://webpack.js.org/concepts/))

 ### :bulb: Quick Takeaway